-- 9. Coordinate with External Auditors and ensure that the audit works are complementary to optimize coverage at a reasonable cost. - 10.
+- Keep informed the Audit and Risk Management Committee of emerging trends and successful practices in the field of internal audit. - 9.
+Coordinate with External Auditors and ensure that the audit works are complementary to optimize coverage at a reasonable cost. - 10.
 Comply with standards that are promulgated by the relevant professional and regulatory bodies. - 11.
 At the end of each calendar year, the Chief Executive Officer (CEO) and Chief Audit Executive (CAE) executes a written attestation that a sound internal audit, control and compliance system is in place and working effectively.
-The attestation will be presented by the CAE during the Audit and Risk Management Committee meeting.
+The attestation will be presented by the CAE during the Audit Committee meeting.
 The attestation is presented to and confirmed by the Audit and Risk Management Committee during the meeting.